cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-policies.md

 In short, the process involves:

-* Configuring monitoring on compute nodes that will be subject to autohealing.
+* Configuring monitoring on compute nodes that will be subject to auto healing.
-* Adding the `autoheal` workflow to the blueprint.
 * Configuring the `groups` section with appropriate policy types and triggers.

 ## Monitoring

 Add monitoring to compute nodes that require auto healing.

+For the time being, there is a limitation requiring that only compute nodes can have auto heal configured for them.
+Otherwise, when a certain compute node instance fails, node instances that are contained in it are also likely to fail, which in turn can cause the heal workflow to be triggered multiple times.

 We will show an example using the built-in [Diamond]({{page.diamond_package_ref}}) support that comes with Cloudify.
 Please refer to the [Diamond Plugin]({{page.diamond_plugin_ref}}) documentation for further details on configuring diamond based monitoring.